ElkeJohannes/Gush/README.md

 * All text is written by myself

 ### **<ins>Media</ins>**
-* Amazing shapes created by myself in MS Paint 3D
 * Audio is from [MixKit](https://mixkit.co/free-sound-effects/game/)
-* In this README, the HTML5, CSS3 and Javascript images are from [Wikimedia](https://commons.wikimedia.org/wiki/Main_Page)
+* The HTML5, CSS3 and Javascript images used in this readme file are from [Wikimedia](https://commons.wikimedia.org/wiki/Main_Page)

 ### **<ins>Acknowledgements</ins>**
 * [learn.jquery](https://learn.jquery.com/) that provided me with lots of extra info on how to use jquery.